-Hello developers!
-Today we’re taking a behind-the-scenes look at the Become a Front-End Developer course.
+Today we’re taking a look at Become a Front-End Developer.

 The Front-End Developer learning track consists of the following 6 courses:

 - Web Development: A Primer